 - Applicants for admission to any M.A. program must meet the general requirements for classified graduate standing to San Diego State University, as outlined in the current SDSU Graduate Bulletin.

-- We receive, on average, 400 MA applications, but we have space for approximately 30-40 students.
-Thus, the admission process is competitive.
+- We receive, on average, 500 MA applications, but we have space for approximately 30-40 students.
+Thus, the admissions process is very competitive.

 - Note that we do consider other factors in addition to standardized test scores and GPA in reviewing applicants for admission.
 Please refer to our specific application guidelines on the application page.

 If you have any additional questions, please don’t hesitate to contact the Graduate Admissions Coordinator at email@example.com.